sdgis-edu-tud/report-asa2025-groupf/README.md

 └── styles.css                # Some styling for the report
 ```

+## Data

+The dataset created during this project is available [online](https://doi.org/10.4121/48e04672-93f4-49a4-9c7b-76c57a844e24).

 ## Software

 Software that we used:

-- QGIS (different versions from 3.28 to 3.40 for the different authors) for the data manipulation, analysis and visualisation
+- [QGIS](https://qgis.org/download/) (different versions from 3.28 to 3.40 for the different authors) for the data manipulation, analysis and visualisation
-- R version 4.5.1 for some data analysis and visualisation in the report
+- [R](https://cran.rstudio.com/) version 4.5.1 for some data analysis and visualisation in the report
-- Python version 3.12 for some visualisation in the report
+- [Python](https://www.python.org/downloads/) version 3.12 for some visualisation in the report.
+The dependencies are stored in [`requirements.txt`](requirements.txt).
-- Quarto version 1.7.32 to render the report
+- [Quarto](https://quarto.org/docs/get-started/) version 1.7.32 to render the report.

 ## License